Dwight Garner

 Dwight Garner (born January 8, 1965) is an American journalist and longtime writer and editor for The New York Times.
 In 2008, he was named a book critic for the newspaper.
 He is the author of Garner's Quotations: A Modern Miscellany and Read Me: A Century of Classic American Book Advertisements.
+In 2023 he published his memoir, The Upstairs Delicatessen: On Eating, Reading, Reading About Eating, and Eating While Reading.

 Journalism and writing

 Garner's previous post at The New York Times was as senior editor of The New York Times Book Review, where he worked from 1999 to 2008.
 He was a founding editor of Salon.com, where he worked from 1995 to 1998.
 His monthly column in Esquire magazine was a finalist for the National Magazine Award in 2017.

 His essays and journalism have appeared in The New York Times Magazine, Harper's Magazine, The Times Literary Supplement, the Oxford American, Slate, The Village Voice, the Boston Phoenix, The Nation, and elsewhere.
 For several years he wrote the program notes for Lincoln Center's American Songbook Series.
 He has served on the board of the National Book Critics Circle.
 In a January 2011 column for Slate, the journalist Timothy Noah called Garner a "highly gifted critic" who had reinvigorated The New York Times's literary coverage, and likened him to Anatole Broyard and John Leonard.

 "If you read just one literary critic in the Times, you should read Dwight Garner.
 But let's say you don't read any books sections, which would sadly put you in the vast majority of the population: You should still read Dwight Garner", Benjamin Errett wrote in Toronto's The National Post.
 Garner "is an excellent guide to what to read, so much so that he's often all you need to read."

 Garner wrote a biweekly column for The New York Times called "American Beauties", which focused on under-sung American books of the past 75 years.
 His championing of certain titles—including The Complete Novels of Charles Wright and On Fire by Larry Brown—helped return them to print.
 For Esquire, Garner played in the 2017 World Backgammon Championship in Monaco.